 It meant not taking all those critical, passing thoughts she had about him at face value but sticking to what was happening right here, right now.

 How about you?

-How can you allow a more loving space to happen between you and someone important in your life?
+How can you allow more love to happen between you and someone important in your life?

-#2 How living in the loving space takes the struggle out of trust
+#2 How living in Big Fat Love takes the struggle out of trust

 When something has happened to tear down trust in a relationship (or it might be thousands of small “somethings”) and you’re face with relationship challenges…

 You feel blindsided and uncertain about where and what to put your trust in.

 The tendency is to close down to protect yourself and we’re saying something completely different from that.